sxzrt/Dissecting-Person-Re-ID-from-the-Viewpoint-of-Viewpoint/README.md

 ![Fig 6](https://github.com/sxzrt/The-PersonX-dataset/blob/master/images/Train-1.jpg)

-Here, **A** and **B**: we use two orientations for training.
-For example, we can train with left and right orientations only (see the definition of viewpoint). **C**: we train with one orientation only, *i.e.,* left, right, front, or back orientation.
-For each dataset, we have two control groups. **D**: Impact of missing continuous viewpoints on PersonX46.
+Here, **A** and **B**: we use two orientations for training, *e.g.,*, training with left and right orientations only (see the definition of viewpoint). **C**: we train with one orientation only, *i.e.,* left, right, front, or back orientation. **D**: Impact of missing continuous viewpoints on PersonX46.
 The horizontal axis is the remaining number of viewpoints and vertical axis is the mAP.
 In the experimental group, continuous viewpoints are removed.
 The number on this curve denotes the remaining number of viewpoints.
-“n.s.” represents that the difference between results is not statistically significant (i.e., p-value > 0.05).  ★ corresponds to statistically significant (*i.e.,* 0.01 < p-value < 0.05). ★★★ means the difference between results is statistically very significant (*i.e.,* 0.001 < p-value < 0.01).
+“n.s.” represents that the difference between results is not statistically significant.  ★ corresponds to statistically significant. ★★★ means the difference between results is statistically very significant.

 ### 3.1.3 Subsection conclusions
 * Missing viewpoints compromises training.